jlcs-es/p2abc_iot_toolkit/Doc/README.md

 # Documentation
-Port of Idemix to Contiky
+Port of P2ABCE with Idemix to IoT